ppan1229/comp423-course-notes/docs/tutorials/rust-setup.md

 Now, you are ready to test out Rust with a simple "Hello World" project :)

-1. Change to your directory with `cd rust-tutorial`.
+1. Change to your directory, if you're not already in it, with `cd rust-tutorial`.

-2. Use `cargo new hello_world --vcs none` to create a binary project. `cargo new` creates a new directory named `hello_world` in the current location. `--vcs none` ensures that no new git repository is initialized.
+2. Use `cargo new hello_world --vcs none` to create a binary project. `cargo new` creates a new directory named `hello_world` in the current location.
+You should see this directory pop up in your file explorer! `--vcs none` ensures that no new git repository is initialized.

 3. Check out your new directory!
 Navigate to `src/main.rs`.

-4. Add the following code to `main.rs` and save your file.
+4. The code should automatically be inside `main.rs`.
+If not, add the following code to `main.rs` and save your file.
 ``` title="main.rs"
 fn main()
 {